barteqcz/NanoRDS/README.md

 ![MicroRDS](doc/MicroRDS.jpg)

-### Features
+### Key Features:

-- low-resource requirements
+- Lightweightness: Designed with efficiency in mind, the system boasts minimal resource requirements, ensuring optimal performance on a variety of hardware configurations.

-- supports PS, PTY, PI, RT, RT+, CT, PTYN
+- Extensive protocol support: Built-in compatibility for PS, PTY, PI, RT, RT+, CT, and PTYN.

-- supports FIFO control, so scripts in Bash, Python, etc. to control RDS can be written.
+- Seamless script usage: Flexibility of using familiar scripting languages like Bash, Python, and more, to effortlessly control RDS through FIFO.

 ## Installation